LuminousCodeGH/registrate-tud/README.md

 ## License

-Licensed under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007 - see the LICENSE.md file for details
+Licensed under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007 - see the LICENSE file for details